Kleybrink/PyScriptAggregator/README.md

 # PyScriptAggregator: Python Codebase Consolidator

 **What is PyScriptAggregator?**
 PyScriptAggregator is a Python tool designed to consolidate Python code from various files within a directory and its subdirectories.
+Whether you're looking to batch together multiple scripts or get a summary of definitions across a project, this tool can help.
 A primary use case is efficiently consolidating codebases for language models like ChatGPT.

 ## Installation